arbmarta/Canadian-Urban-Forest-Census-Datasets/README.md

 # Scripts
 ## `census_subdivisions.py`

-`census_subdivisions.py` prepares the complete set of urban Census Subdivisions (CSDs) used in the Canadian Urban Forest Census.
-It filters the national CSD boundary file using Statistics Canada’s urban criteria, applies project-specific adjustments, computes land area, assigns each CSD to an ecozone, and generates the final spatial and tabular datasets used in subsequent analyses.
+`census_subdivisions.py` processes the national Census Subdivision (CSD) boundary file to create the final set of urban municipalities used in the Canadian Urban Forest Census.
+It applies Statistics Canada’s urban definition, handles inter-municipal amalgamations, assigns ecozones, calculates land area, and produces standardized spatial and tabular outputs for all qualifying urban CSDs.

-**High-level responsibilities:**
+### **High-level responsibilities**
-- Load the 2021 Census Subdivision boundary file, the list of eligible CSDUIDs, and the national ecozone boundaries.
+- Load CSD boundaries (2021), list of eligible CSDUIDs, and national ecozone polygons.
-- Select urban CSDs using both the eligibility list and additional name-based rules.
-- Apply manual adjustments:
+- Apply name-based rules and eligibility list to select urban municipalities.
+- Perform project-specific edits:
-  - Merge Lloydminster (AB + SK) into a single CSD.
+  - Merge Black Diamond and Turner Valley into *Diamond Valley*.
-  - Merge Turner Valley and Black Diamond into “Diamond Valley.”
+  - Merge Alberta and Saskatchewan parts of *Lloydminster*.
-  - Remove Petit-Rocher due to updated density falling below the urban threshold.
+  - Remove *Petit-Rocher* due to revised population density.
-- Compute geometric attributes, including land area in square kilometers.
+- Assign each CSD to an ecozone using spatial intersection:
-- Intersect each CSD with ecozones, calculate coverage percentages, and assign a dominant ecozone where coverage ≥ 50.01%.
+  - Identify dominant ecozone when coverage ≥ 50.01%.
-- Produce final outputs:
-  - `urban_csds.gpkg` / `.shp` (urban CSD polygons),
-  - `urban_csd_centroids.gpkg` / `.shp` (centroid points),
-  - `urban_csds_attributes.csv` (areas, ecozone assignment, dominance).
+  - Report any CSDs with no dominant ecozone.
+- Calculate land area (km²) using equal-area projection (EPSG:3347).
-- Generate QA summaries and optional maps for merged CSDs and multi-ecozone CSDs.
+- Generate optional QA reports and ecozone overlap maps for municipalities spanning multiple ecozones.
+- Save standardized urban boundaries, centroid points, and attribute tables to disk.

-**Primary inputs:**
+### **Primary inputs**
-`census_subdivisions_2021.shp`, `eligible_csduid.csv`, `ecozones.shp` (must include `ZONE_NAME`).
+- `Datasets/Inputs/census_subdivisions_2021/census_subdivisions_2021.shp`
+- `Datasets/Inputs/eligible_csduid.csv`
+- `Datasets/Inputs/ecozone_shp/ecozones.shp`

-**Primary outputs:**
+### **Primary outputs**
-Urban polygons, centroids, and urban attribute tables used across the project.
+- `Datasets/Outputs/urban_csds/urban_csds.shp` — Urban CSD polygons (Shapefile format)
+- `Datasets/Outputs/urban_csds/urban_csds.gpkg` — Urban CSD polygons (GPKG format)
+- `Datasets/Outputs/urban_csd_centroids/urban_csd_centroids.shp` — Centroid points (Shapefile format)
+- `Datasets/Outputs/urban_csd_centroids/urban_csd_centroids.gpkg` — Centroid points (GPKG format)
+- `Datasets/Outputs/urban_csds/urban_csds_attributes.csv` — Tabular summary with CSDUID, name, land area, ecozone assignment, and dominance status

+### **Ecozone assignment logic**
+- Each CSD is intersected with all ecozones.
+- If only one ecozone intersects: assigned directly.
+- If multiple: coverage area is calculated for each, and the ecozone with ≥ 50.01% coverage is assigned as dominant.
+- CSDs with no dominant ecozone are flagged for manual review.

+### **Special handling**
+- Manual polygon merges for Diamond Valley and Lloydminster are performed using `unary_union` to create new geometries.
+- Amalgamated polygons inherit the CSDUID of one constituent part (typically the Alberta side or earlier ID).

+### **Optional QA**
+- Console summaries report:
+  - Name-based vs. ID-based matches
+  - Removed CSDs (e.g., Petit-Rocher)
+  - Multi-ecozone overlaps and assignment errors
+- Auto-generated maps visualize ecozone intersections for complex CSDs using Matplotlib and `contextily`.

+### **Notes**
+- All spatial operations are done using `geopandas` in a Lambert conformal conic CRS (EPSG:3347).
+- Attribute names in shapefiles are shortened for format compatibility.
+- This script provides the foundation for all subsequent spatial and statistical analyses in the project.

 ## `roads.py`